SHIROIreaper/Networking-Journey-Log/README.md

-# 🌐 Networking Journey by Vyshnav PC
+# Networking Journey by Vyshnav PC

 Hey there! 👋
-This is my personal repo where I’m learning and exploring the world of computer networking and cybersecurity — step by step, one concept and tool at a time.
+This is my personal repo where I’m recording my learning journey towards computer networking and cybersecurity concepts, while exploring various tools and techniques.

 ---

-## 📚 What's Inside
+## Overview

 - Notes on networking concepts (IP addressing, DNS, OSI model, etc.)
 - Hands-on labs using tools like Nmap, Ping, Traceroute, Wireshark